Nvrtis/employee-tracker/README.md

   ## Description
   The employee tacker is a Contenct management system that makes the users be able to quickly add, remove employees, roles and department.
 Also able to update employees and roles.

+  All the questions with switch statments are in the public/assests/index.js file.

+  In future update i will be building a html page to show all the data.

   ## Usage
   Can be used by everyone that needs to be able to add, delete edit or just show information about employees, roles and departments.